 Another term that’s tossed around a lot is brand development, which actually has a lot more to do with your positioning and messaging than it does your visual brand.

-Now that you’ve heard about the pros and cons of rebranding, and have been (hopefully) inspired by some rebrands from 2019, here are some tips to leave you with:
+Now that you’ve heard about the difference between rebranding and refreshing, and have been (hopefully) inspired by some rebrands from 2019, here are some tips to leave you with:

 Ensure that a significant amount of research goes into the market you’re in, the trends within that market, and the consumers you wish to attract.
 This wealth of information will help in making key business decisions such as product offerings and messaging.
 A major loss in a rebrand is the lack of knowledge or understanding of these elements, so be sure to stay on top of this to avoid #rebrandregrets.